a645162/group-center-client/README.md

 push_message("Test Message~")
 ```

-User use a public account to push message to Group Center.
+User uses a public account to push a message to Group Center.

 ```python
 from group_center.user_tools import *